-During the year ended December 31, 2016, we acquired controlling interests in several trusts collateralized by seasoned residential subprime mortgage loans.
-As we held the controlling interest, we consolidated the assets and liabilities, increasing our investments in mortgage loans by \$5.2 billion and secured debt by \$4.2 billion.
-The investment was financed through a combination of cash raised from sale of investments, securitized financing and additional repurchase agreements.
+During the year ended December 31, 2017, the Company acquired controlling interests in several trusts collateralized by seasoned residential subprime mortgage loans.
+As we held the controlling interest, we consolidated the assets and liabilities, increasing our investments in mortgage loans by \$7.4 billion.
+These investments were financed through a combination of cash raised from issuance of preferred shares, the issuance of secured debt and repurchase agreements.
+Refer to "Gains and Losses on Sales of Assets and Losses on Extinguishment of Securitized Debt" section for details.

-Exposure to European Financial Counterparties
+Exposure to Financial Counterparties